-- AArch32 state only. - The .got section must be placed in a writable region. - All reference to symbols must be resolved at link time. - The image must be linked Position Independent with a base address of 0x0. - The code and data must be linked at a fixed offset from each other. - The stack must be set up before the runtime relocation routine \\arm\relocate\pie\ is called; this means that the stack initialization code must only use PC-relative addressing if it is part of the image code. - It is the responsibility of the target platform that loads the PIE to ensure that the ZI region is zero initialized.
+- AArch32 state only. - The .got section must be placed in a writable region. - All reference to symbols must be resolved at link time. - The image must be linked Position Independent with a base address of 0x0. - The code and data must be linked at a fixed offset from each other. - The stack must be set up before the runtime relocation routine arm_relocate_pie is called; this means that the stack initialization code must only use PC-relative addressing if it is part of the image code.